-Construed in the light most favorable to the trustee as the nonmovant, the Second Amended Complaint does not plead a cause of action for actual or fraudulent transfer within the 4-year statute of limitations.
 The outside date on which an actual fraudulent transfer action must have been filed is four years after the transfer or the debt was incurred ("the presumptively timely rule") or, if later, not later than one year after the transfer "was or reasonably could have been discovered" ("discovery rule").
 The outside date for a constructive fraudulent transfer is four years after the transfer or the debt was incurred.
 There is no delayed discovery rule for constructively fraudulent transfers.
 Neither action may be brought later than 7 years after the transfer was made or obligation was incurred.
 Cal.
 Civ.
 Code § 3439.09(a),(c).

 For purposes of the four-year statute of limitations, the clock started on the later of date the transfer was recorded or the obligation incurred.
 See Cal.
 Civ.
 Code § 3439.06(a)(1).
-Here, those transfers occurred on July 7, 2008, and August 12, 2008.
-Second Am.
-Comp. ¶ 36, 102, January 31, 2018, ECF # 151.
 The clock stopped when a creditor (here, Fresno Truck Center) or the trustee filed a complaint challenging the transfer.
 Kupetz v.
 Wolf, 845 F.2d 842, 845 (9th Cir.
 1988); In re Brun, 360 B.R.
 669, 671 (Bankr.
 C.D.
 Cal.
 2007).
-Here, that occurred on December 2, 2014.
+Fresno Truck Center filed its complaint on December 2, 2014.
 Second Am.
-Comp. ¶ 78, January 31, 2018, ECF # Since creditor Fresno Truck Center's complaint was filed 151. more than 4 years after the quitclaim deed was recorded or the debt incurred, the Second Amended Complaint pleads facts indicating this creditor's complaint fell outside the statute of limitations.
-As a result, the constructive fraudulent transfer is barred and, absent, the delayed discovery rule, the actual fraudulent transfer is barred.
+Comp. ¶ 78, January 31, 2018, ECF # 151.
+The trustee filed this adversary proceeding November 18, 2016.